webiny/webiny-js/docs/CONTRIBUTING.md

 The page will be reloaded every ~3 seconds for 60 times.
 If there are no changes after that, the command will throw an error, and the test will fail.

 There are a couple of examples in the existing tests, so feel free to check them out to better understand how it works.

+### Testing create-webiny-project

+When making changes to the `create-webiny-project` or to one of its template packages (e.g. `cwp-template-aws`), it's important you test the changes locally, before submitting a PR.
+A comprehensive guide on this topic can be found in the `README.md` file, located in the `create-webiny-project` package.